A Secure Consensus Protocol for Sidechains: The Cumulus Sidechain

 \subsection{Block Construction}

-A block in our protocol contains all the transactions happened in $\mathbb{SC}$ during a specific epoch\footnote{Transactions may be assigned to the next epoch due to network latency and Byzantine validators may arbitrarily discard transactions.}, as well as the updated states (i.e., balances) after executing those transactions.
+A block in our protocol contains all the transactions issued in $\mathbb{SC}$ over a specific epoch\footnote{Transactions may be assigned to the next epoch due to network latency and Byzantine validators may arbitrarily discard transactions.}, as well as the updated states (i.e., balances) after executing those transactions.
 As such, a block is a basic unit of a state transition in $\mathbb{SC}$.
-More precisely, after a block is published, either all of the transactions complete (all transactions are computed correctly), or they fail, and the state of $\mathbb{SC}$ remains unchanged.
+More precisely, after a block is published, either all of the transactions completed (all transactions are computed correctly), or they fail, and the state of $\mathbb{SC}$ remains unchanged.

 The design goal of constructing a block in $\mathbb{SC}$ is (i) to include all the information needed for a participant to withdraw or exit, (ii) that when a participant wants to withdraw or exit, $\mathbb{C}$ should be able to efficiently verify the proof of possession of the funds, and (iii) that all of the finalized blocks should follow a strict order according to when they are confirmed in $\mathbb{MC}$.
-To fulfill those requirements, Vulcan's blocks consist of a list of transactions, a list of updated accounts, along with the metadata required for verification.
-Fig. \ref{fig:block} depicts how $\mathbb{SC}$ blocks are constructed and ``stitched'' onto $\mathbb{MC}$.
+To fulfill those requirements, the blocks consist of a list of transactions, a list of updated accounts, along with the metadata required for verification.
+Fig.~\ref{fig:block} depicts how $\mathbb{SC}$ blocks are constructed.